Bartekkz/RLCookBook/README.md

 #### 3) What is the source of theoretical notes(especially mathematical equations and transformations?)
 All the informations I gathered so far that I am going to include in this repo I writed down while watching DeepMind lectures from
 2015.
 You can find them here (https://www.youtube.com/watch?v=2pWv7GOvuf0&list=PLqYmG7hTraZDM-OYHWgPebj2MfCFzFObQ).
-The rest will be from OpenAI "Spinning UP" which You can find here (https://spinningup.openai.com/en/latest/user/introduction.html#what-this-is)
+The rest will be from OpenAI "Spinning UP" which You can find here (https://spinningup.openai.com/en/latest/user/introduction.html#what-this-is).
+I highly recommend to go through both lecture series (DeepMind) and reading/coding materials (OpenAI).

 #### 4) What is the plan of releasing notes and implementations?
 Basically I am gonna post several implementations of "standard" algortithms and what I mean by that is that those are not belong to so